-On the 25th July 2014 the Board of Management of the Australian Public Transport Industrial Association the following resolution in relation to the general purpose financial report (GPRF) for the year ended 30 June, 2014:
+On 12 day of August 2016 the Committee of Management (Council) of the Australian Public Transport Industrial Organization (APTIA) passed the following resolution to the general purpose financial report (GPFR) of the reporting unit for the financial year ended 30 June 2016:

-The Board of management declares that in its opinion:
+The Committee of Management declares in relation to the GPFR that in its opinion:

-- (a) the financial statements and notes comply with the Australian Accounting Standards; - (b) the financial statements and notes comply with the reporting guidelines of the General Manager; - (c) the financial statements and notes give a true and fair view of the financial performance, financial position and cash flows of the reporting unit for the financial year to which they relate; - (d) there are reasonable grounds to believe that the reporting unit will be able to pay its debts as and when they become due and payable; and - (e) during the financial year to which the GPFR relates and since the end of that year: - (i) meetings of the committee of management were held in accordance with the rules of the organisation including the rules of a branch concerned; and - (ii) the financial affairs of the reporting unit have been managed in accordance with the rules of the organisation including the rules of a branch concerned; and - (iii) the financial records of the reporting unit have been kept and maintained in accordance with the RO Act; and - (iv) where the organisation consists of two or more reporting units, the financial records of the reporting unit have been kept, as far as practicable, in a consistent manner with each of the other reporting units of the organisation; and - (v) where information has been sought in any request by a member of the reporting unit or General Manager duly made under section 272 of the RO Act has been provided to the member or General Manager; and - (vi) where any order for inspection of financial records has been made by the Fair Work Commission under section 273 of the RO Act, there has been compliance. - (f) where the reporting unit has not derived revenue from undertaking recovery of wages activity, include the statement 'no revenue has been derived from undertaking recovery of wages activity during the reporting period' or - (g) where the reporting unit has derived revenue from undertaking recovery of wages activity: - (i) the financial report on recovery of wages activity has been fairly and accurately prepared in accordance with the requirements of the reporting guidelines of the General Manager; and - (ii) the committee of management instructed the auditor to include in the scope of the audit required under subsection 257(1) of the RO Act all recovery of wages activity by the reporting unit from which revenues had been derived for the financial year in respect of such activity; and - (iii) no fees or reimbursements of expenses in relation to recovery of wages activity or donations or other contributions were deducted from monies recovered from employers on behalf of workers other than reported in the financial report on recovery of wages activity and the notes to the financial statements; and - (iv) that prior to engaging in any recovery of wages activity, the organisation has disclosed to members by way of a written policy all fees to be charged or reimbursement of expenses required for recovery of wages activity, and any likely request for donations or other contributions in acting for a worker in recovery of wages activity; and no fees or reimbursements of expenses in relation to recovery of wages activity or (v) donations or other contributions were deducted from monies recovered from employers on behalf of workers until distributions of recovered money were made to the workers.
+- (a) The financial statements and notes comply with the Australian Accounting Standards; - (b) The financial statements and notes comply with the reporting guidelines of the General Manager - (c) The financial statements and notes give a true and fair view of the financial performance, financial position and cash flows of the reporting unit for the financial year to which they relate; - (d) there are reasonable grounds to believe that the reporting unit will be able to pay its debts as and when they become due and payable; - (e) during the financial year to which the GPFR relates and since the end of that year: - (i) meetings of the Committee of Management were held in accordance with the rules of APTIA; and - (ii) the financial affairs of the reporting unit have been managed in accordance with the rules of APTIA; and - (iii) the financial records of the reporting unit have been kept and maintained in accordance with the RO Act; and - (iv) APTIA only consists of one reporting unit; and - (v) no request of a member of the reporting unit or General Manager was duly made under section 272 of the RO Act; and - (vi) there has been no order for inspection of financial records made by the Fair Work Commission under section 273 of the RO Act.

+(f) in relation to recovery of wages activity, there has been no recovery of wages activity during the year.

-This declaration is made in accordance with a resolution of the Committee of Management.
+This Declaration is made in accordance with a resolution of the Committee of Management.

-Signature of designated officer:
+Signature of Designated Officer: